Illinois-IoT/main-project/tutorials/day1/day1.md

 ## 1. Take a picture

-To take a picture, we will use the builtin library `libcamera`.
+To take a picture, we will use the built-in library `libcamera`.
 It is a software library aimed at supporting complex camera systems directly from the Linux operating system.

-Let's check to make sure everything is working.
+Let's check to make sure that everything works.
 Run
 ``` Bash
 $ libcamera-hello
 ```
 in the terminal.
 You should see a camera preview window for about 5 seconds.

-To play around with how many seconds the preview window is shown, we can add a tag `-t <duration>` to specify the number of milliseconds.
+To set how many seconds the preview window will be shown, add a tag `-t <duration>` to specify the number of milliseconds.
 We can also show the preview indefinitely by running

 ``` Bash
 $ libcamera-hello -t 0
 ```
-To exit out of this preview, click the window's close button, or use `Ctrl-C` in the terminal.
+To exit the preview, click the window's close button, or use `Ctrl-C` in the terminal.

-Now, lets capture a photo.
-To accomplish this, we can use the builtin `libcamera-still` application.
+Now, let's capture a photo.
+To accomplish this, we will use the built-in `libcamera-still` application.

 To capture a full resolution JPEG images, run
 ``` Bash